Ramakrishna

+Ramakrishna was born in Kamarpukur, Bengal Presidency, India.
+He described going through religious experiences in childhood.
+At age twenty, he became a temple priest at the Dakshineshwar Kali Temple in Calcutta.
+While at the temple, his devotional temperament and intense religious practices led him to experience various spiritual visions.
+He was assured of the authenticity and sanctity of his visions by several religious teachers.

+Ramakrishna's native language was Bengali, but he also spoke Hindi (Hindustani) and understood Sanskrit.
+There are instances recorded in the Gospel of Ramakrishna of him using English words a few times.

-Ramakrishna, who experienced spiritual ecstasies from a young age, started his spiritual journey as a priest at the Dakshineshwar Kali Temple, built by Rani Rashmoni.
-Soon his mystical temperament gained him widespread acclaim amongst the general public as a Guru, attracting to him various religious teachers, social leaders, Bengali elites, and common people alike; initially reluctant to consider himself a guru, he eventually taught his disciples, who later formed the monastic Ramakrishna Order.
-After his demise, his chief disciple Swami Vivekananda popularized his ideas, and founded the Ramakrishna Math, which provides spiritual training for monastics and householder devotees, and the Ramakrishna Mission, to provide charity, social work and education.
+In 1859, in accordance with then prevailing customs, Ramakrishna was married to Sarada Devi, a marriage that was never consummated.
+As described in the Gospel of Ramakrishna, he took spiritual instruction from several gurus in various paths and religions, and was also initiated into sannyasa in 1865 by Tota Puri, a vedanta monk.
+Ramakrishna gained widespread acclaim amongst the temple visiting public as a guru, attracting social leaders, elites, and common people alike.
+Although initially reluctant to consider himself a guru, he eventually taught disciples and founded the monastic Ramakrishna Order.
+His emphasis on direct spiritual experience instead of adhering to scriptural injunctions has been influential.
+Ramakrishna died due to throat cancer on the night of 15 August 1886.
+After his death, his chief disciple Swami Vivekananda continued and expanded his spiritual mission, both in India and the West.

 Early life

 Birth and childhood

-Sri Ramakrishna was born on 18 February 1836, in the village of Kamarpukur, in the Hooghly district of West Bengal, India, into a very poor and pious Bengali Brahmin family.
-He was the fourth and the youngest child of his parents.
-His father, Khudiram Chattopadhyaya, was born in 1775, and his mother, Chandramani Devi, was born in 1791.
-The couple's first son, Ramkumar, is said to be born in 1805.
-A daughter, Katyayani, was born five years later, and a second son, Rameswar, in 1826.
+Ramakrishna was born on 18 February 1836, in the village of Kamarpukur, in the Hooghly district of West Bengal, India, in a very poor and pious Bengali Brahmin family.
+He was the fourth and the youngest child of his parents, father Khudiram Chattopadhyaya, born in 1775, and mother Chandramani Devi, born in 1791.
+The couple's first son Ramkumar is said to have been born in 1805, a daughter Katyayani five years later, and a second son Rameswar in 1826.

-Chandramani Devi was Khudiram's second wife, as his first wife had died young.
-Khudiram had ancestral property in Dere Village of West Bengal, India.
+Chandramani Devi was Khudiram's second wife.
+His first wife died young.
+Khudiram had ancestral property in the Dere Village of present-day West Bengal, India.
 An unscrupulous landlord, Ramananda Roy, who was angry with Khudiram for refusing to commit perjury, brought a false petition against him in the court and took possession of his ancestral property.
 Bereft of all property, Khudiram and Chandramani Devi moved to Kamarpukur where a friend, Sukhlal Goswami, gifted them one Bigha and ten Chataks of land for their maintenance.

 The parents of Ramakrishna are said to have experienced supernatural incidents and visions regarding his birth.
-In Gaya, his father Khudiram had a dream in which Bhagwan Gadadhara (a form of lord Vishnu) told him that he would be born as his son.
-Chandramani Devi is said to have had a vision of light entering her womb from the lingam in Yogider Shiv Mandir.
+In Gaya, his father Khudiram had a dream in which Bhagavan Gadadhara (a form of Vishnu) told him that he would be born as his son.
+Chandramani Devi is said to have had a vision of light entering her womb from the lingam in Yogider Shiv mandir.
 In another vision following Ramakrishna's birth, his mother saw a strange tall person lying in the bed instead of the baby Ramakrishna.